-This category of Canada visa is the most popular and meant for skilled workers and professionals.
+This category of Canada visa is the most popular and is meant for skilled workers and professionals.

-Under Canada Work visa class you can apply for a visa if you have a job offer already or if you want to move to work in Canada or start your own business there.
+Under the Canada Work visa class, you can apply for a visa if you have a job offer already or if you want to move to work in Canada or start your own business there.

-There are certain skills that are very much in demand in Canada.
+Certain skills are very much in demand in Canada.

 s an example, statistical analysis and data mining are very much sought after.

 Canada, just like many other developed nations, is a strong player in AI development globally.
-The country is focusing on AI science and investing in developing a framework on ethics, policy and the legal implications of AI.
+The country is focusing on AI science and investing in developing a framework for ethics, policy, and the legal implications of AI.

-As a result, machine learning engineer, full stack developer, and DevOps engineer make up the top three most demanded positions.
+As a result, machine learning engineers, full-stack developers, and DevOps engineers make up the top three most demanded positions.

 In terms of pay, specialists with a bit of experience can expect between $70,000 to $90,000 a year.
-Advertised salaries rise to $130,000 and beyond for those with 5 and more years of experience.
+Advertised salaries rise to $130,000 and beyond for those with five or more years of experience.

 The average salary for Artificial Intelligence related jobs is $85,978 per year or $44 per hour.
-This is around 2.6 times more than the median wage of the country.
-Entry-level positions start at $60,000 while most experienced specialists make up to $120,000 and over.
+This is higher than the average wage in the country.
+Entry-level positions start at $60,000, while most experienced specialists make up to $120,000 and over.